 John Lyon’s Wellbeing Programme addresses the needs of pupils, parents and staff, and is integrated into all areas of School life.
 Central to the Programme are our full-time School Nurse and Counsellor, Charlotte Robinson and Laura Herman.

-Laura is a professionally trained psychotherapist, member of the British Association for Counselling and Psychotherapy (BACP) and the UK Council for Psychotherapy (UKCP), and Charlotte is a Registered General Nurse with 14 years’ experience in schools.
+Laura is a professionally trained psychotherapist, member of the British Association for Counselling and Psychotherapy (BACP) and the UK Council for Psychotherapy (UKCP), and Charlotte is a Registered General Nurse with 17 years’ school nursing experience with over 24 years experience overall.

 The School’s Medical Centre is staffed throughout the school day and handles all aspects of first aid and sickness care.
 The Nurse also plays an extremely important role in preventative care, healthcare, parental liaison and general health and safety issues.